 The campus community shall be informed of any hate-associated factors related to the below listed crimes, or of any other crimes involving bodily injury where hate crimes are involved.
 In addition, as of March 7, 2013, The Jeanne Clery Act was amended to include new reportable hate crimes.
-These Clery crimes are:
+These Clery crimes apply when motivated by bias include:

 - Criminal homicide (murder, non-negligent manslaughter, manslaughter by negligence)

 - Sex offenses (rape, fondling, incest, statutory rape)

 - Robbery

 - Aggravated assault

 - Burglary

 - Motor vehicle theft

 - Arson

 - Larceny-theft

 - Simple Assault

 - Intimidation

 - Destruction/damage/vandalism of property